luckyrandom/blog/contents/articles/00050-311-service/index.md

 font-size: 0.6em;
 }
 </style>
 **The rmd source file is available on [github](https://github.com/luckyrandom/blog/tree/source/contents/articles/00050-311-service/311service.Rmd).**

+#Summary

+This is a long post.
+I put my thought about this project in the beginning, so you can skip all the details.

+- In memory implementation is in general faster than database.
+If your data is not that big, try in memory implementation.
+- The dplyr wrap makes it easy to switch from one implementation to another, though it is not effortless.
+- Be careful with unusual values.
+"00:00:00" may mean NA.
+- Choose an appropriate plot.

+#Introduction

 The article
 [Big data analytics with Pandas and SQLite](https://plot.ly/ipython-notebooks/big-data-analytics-with-pandas-and-sqlite/#A-Large-Data-Workflow-with-Pandas)